rdubs/c-d-m/README.md

   If I were to anticipate more commands, I would use a switch statement instead of the current if/else control flow.

+  I added an index.js file as an entry point for the Babel loader in order to use es6 syntax.

 ## Tests
   A simple test file using mocha.js can be found in the test directory.
 I used a random subset of the data.json file for testing purposes.
 See testData.json.